 Skip to main content

-Use Codebox for automation
+Use Codebox for automation in BlueXP workload factory

 Contributors netapp-rlithman netapp-bcammett

-Codebox is aligned with the Workload Factory operation modes (Basic, Read, and Automate) by populating the appropriate data in the code based on the AWS permissions provided in the Workload Factory account for each user.
+Codebox is aligned with the workload factory operation modes (Basic, Read, and Automate) by populating the appropriate data in the code based on the AWS permissions provided in the workload factory account for each user.
 The code can be used like a template where you can fill in missing information (for example, credentials) or customize certain data before running the code.

 How to use Codebox

-As you enter values in the Workload Factory UI wizards, you can see the data update in Codebox as you complete each field.
+As you enter values in the workload factory UI wizards, you can see the data update in Codebox as you complete each field.
 When you complete the wizard, but before you select the Create button at the bottom of the page, select the copy button to copy in Codebox to capture the code required to build your configuration.
 For example, this screenshot from creating a new Microsoft SQL Server shows the wizard entries for VPC and availability zones and the equivalent entries in Codebox for a REST API implementation.

 A screenshot showing how to create a Microsoft SQL Server in the UI and the corresponding entries for VPC and availability zones in Codebox.